What Can I Use My 529 Funds For?

 - Tuition and fees

-- Room and board (if the student is attending at least half time)
+- Food and housing (if the student is attending at least half time)

 - Technology (computer and internet service) if it is necessary for the student's education